issacb2/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Appendix_B_TroubleShooting.md

 <li> Error: Max Retries Exceeded – network connect timeouts </li>
 <li>CryptographyDeprecationWarning – a warning that you should consider upgrading to a higher
   version python – please upgrade to 2.7.x or higher.</li>
-<li>ERROR: An unexpected error has occurred during normal operation of the client -	This could</li>
-  be a variety of problems and we ask you to contact our helpdesk.
+<li>ERROR: An unexpected error has occurred during normal operation of the client -	This could  be a variety of problems and we ask you to contact our helpdesk.</li>
 <li>ECONNRESET - network connection dropped.</li>